Paranoia Risk - The Best Risk Variant Ever!

 I've found that this very simple variant changes the game dramatically, giving it a much higher degree of intensity and suspense.
 Who is after you?
 Is this guy who is helping me doing so just so he can quickly stab me in the back when the time is right?
 I have to protect everybody because if anyone except my target looses, I loose too.
 But this means that I'm probably protecting someone who has ME on his goal card!

 An additional benefit to this variant is that playing time is now much more stable and predictable.
 A four or five player game now takes an hour and a half, two at most.
-One of the major turnoffs for my gamers when presented with Risk is that the game can drag on almost indefinitely unless someone takes a strong initiative... which is not that cool if you only have a couple of hours left of the evening.
+One of the major turnoffs for my fellow gamers when presented with Risk is that the game can drag on almost indefinitely unless someone takes a strong initiative... which is not that cool if you only have only a couple of hours left of the evening.